igwtech/Neocron-Launcher/README.md

 # Neocron Launcher

 Cross-platform game launcher and installer for [Neocron 2](https://en.wikipedia.org/wiki/Neocron), built with Go and [Wails](https://wails.io).
-Designed for use with community server emulators since the official servers are no longer maintained.
+Designed for use with Neocron2 official Community servers.

 ## Why
 I fell in love with Neocron during the open beta in the early 2000s and have followed the project ever since.
 As the game transitioned to community-run servers, I found myself in a cycle of "returning to the city" every few months, only to be met with the same technical hurdles: